val-town/val-town-blog/src/content/blog/node-spawn-performance.md

     table td, table th { padding: 0.5rem }
 </style>

 At Val Town we run your code in Deno processes.
-There are many request types where we spawn a new process to handle the request.
-While we're working [to reduce this](https://blog.val.town/blog/http-preview/), it is likely that we'll always have some requests that spawn a process, and we'd like them to be fast.

-When under load, a single one of Val Town's Node servers cannot exceed 40 req/s and it spends 30% of the time blocked on calls to `spawn`.
+We recently noticed, that under load, a single Val Town's Node server cannot exceed 40 spawns/s.
+It spends 30% of its time with the main thread blocked on calls to `spawn`.
 Why is it so slow?
 Can we make it any faster?

-To simulate the slowdown we'll write an HTTP server that spawns `echo hi` for each request.
+To simulate this pattern we'll write an HTTP server that spawns a new process for each request.
 Like this:

 ```js
 import { spawn } from "node:child_process";